handshake-org/HIPs/HIP-xxx-TCAP.md

 The possible answers the app gets from the wallet are `nok - no address found` or `ok - transaction successful` - in a format still to define.
 App could let wallet check if address for name exists by telling the wallet to send amount `0`.

-A `selective` address provider service (tbd) can send two additional parameters to the wallet added after the signature.
+A `selective` address provider service can send two additional parameters to the wallet added to the address data set (after the signature).
 This can be

 - `Unix Timestamp` the time till the provided address is reserved for usage
-- `URL` the wallet can call when a transaction was made, so that the address provider can **mark the address as used**
+- `URL` the wallet can call when a transaction was made, so that the address provider can mark the address as used

 File creation for many addresses at once needs to be a wallet function.
 There could even be an upload feature to the TCAP service.
+It's to consider that the batch of new addresses doesn't need to come from same the wallet as the name.
+In some cases it's probably preferrable to create a new wallet for this use case.
 ## Selective TCAP

 # Basic Functions